 It will be designed to promote an understanding of how we can best manage our waste for future generations and show how everyone has a role to play.
 We will deliver a high quality, exciting experience for visitors of all ages and backgrounds while providing a state of the art facility that can also be used by the local community.

 Here you can find all relevant planning documents and submissions relating to the Becon project – including the original Environmental Statement and relevant supporting documents.
-FEI (Further Environmental Information) documents have been submitted at various atages and we have made these documents available for download, as we did with the original ES documents.
-The latest FEI information available is from March 2019.
+FEI (Further Environmental Information) documents have been submitted at various stages and we have made these documents available for download, as we did with the original ES documents.
+The latest FEI information available is from October 2020.

 In the period since the PAD documentation submission in March 2013, some aspects of the project were developed further and the related information was included to support the application.
 We have also prepared a summary document highlighting the most significant changes or additions to the scheme following Pre-application Discussion and Community Consultation and this too is available for download below.